201st Field Artillery Regiment: World War II

-On 6 January 1941 the 201st was inducted into federal service at Morgantown, West Virginia, and moved to Fort Benjamin Harrison, Indiana, on 10 January 1941 where it was attached to the Second Army.
+On 6 January 1941 the 201st was inducted into federal service at home stations, and moved to Fort Benjamin Harrison, Indiana, on 10 January 1941 where it was attached to the Second Army.
 The regiment staged at Camp Murray, Washington, on 5 August 1941 until it departed the Seattle port of embarkation on 12 September 1941, arriving at Kodiak, Alaska, on 16 September 1941.
-The 201st transferred to Adak Island in November 1942 and to Amchitka in January 1943 before departing Alaska on 22 March 1944 and returning to the Seattle port of embarkation on 2 April 1944.
-The regiment moved to Camp Carson, Colorado on 10 April 1944 under the XVI Corps, and was reassigned to the XXXVI Corps on 17 July 1944.
+The 201st transferred to Adak Island in November 1942 and to Amchitka in January 1943 before departing Alaska on 22 March 1944 and returning to Seattle on 2 April 1944.
+The regiment moved to Camp Carson, Colorado, on 10 April 1944 under the XVI Corps, and was reassigned to the XXXVI Corps on 17 July 1944.
 Beginning in April 1944, the regiment provided an accelerated six-week course of infantry training (four weeks of familiarization, qualification, and transition firing, and two weeks of tactical training) to men who were formerly members of disbanded anti-aircraft and tank destroyer units or who had volunteered for transfer to the infantry from other branches of the Army.
 It relocated to Fort Jackson, South Carolina, on 10 September 1944 under IX Corps and was assigned to XXIII Corps on 25 September 1944.
-It arrived at Camp Rucker (now Fort Rucker), Alabama, on 3 March 1945 under the Replacement & School Command and was inactivated there on 26 September 1945.
+It arrived at Camp Rucker, Alabama, on 3 March 1945 under the Replacement & School Command and was inactivated there on 26 September 1945.

 Following the war’s end the 201st reverted to state control where it was reorganized and redesignated as the 201st Field Artillery Battalion.

 Gulf War

 In December 1990, the unit was called to serve in Operation Desert Storm.
 The unit was activated for 180 days unless sooner released or later extended.
 The 201st left Fairmont and went to Fort Campbell, Kentucky for training.
 It joined XVIII Corps Artillery, 18th Field Artillery Brigade.
 On the exact 256th anniversary of its founding, the unit fired 256 rounds downrange at Iraqi forces.
 David Tucker was a chaplain's assistant of the unit at the time and noted this in a letter to The Fairmont Times.

 The units of the 201st returned to their home base in May, 1991.
-The "First West Virginia" did not lose a single man during the war.
+The "First West Virginia" did not lose a single soldier during the war.